CSCfi/csc-user-guide/docs/apps/snap.md

         The graphical user interface does not follow snap.userdir setting, but it notices the Java setting.
 Using SNAP GUI will create a __.snap__ folder inside your HOME directory and fill it.
 Empty it if you run out of space in your HOME directory.

 ### Java memory settings
 __By default SNAP/8.0 in Puhti uses only up to 2 Gb memory for Java.__ To increase this, add `-J-xmx10G` or similar setting to `snap` or `gpt` command. `-J-xmx10G` extends the Java maximum memory to 10Gb.
 Adjust this according to your needs and job memory reservation.
+Compared to your job memory reservation use for Java a few Gb less.

 ### Using SNAP with graphical user interface